neurorave/neurorave/index.md

 Not available yet.

+## Hardware embedding

+Not available yet.

 ## Code

-The full open-source code is currently available on the corresponding [GitHub repository](https://github.com/acids-ircam/flow_synthesizer).
+The full open-source code is currently available on the corresponding [GitHub repository](https://github.com/neurorave/neurorave).
 Code has been developed with `Python 3.7`.
 It should work with other versions of `Python 3`, but has not been tested.
 Moreover, we rely on several third-party libraries that can be found in the README.

 The code is mostly divided into two scripts `train.py` and `evaluate.py`.
 The first script `train.py` allows to train a model from scratch as described in the paper.
 The second script `evaluate.py` allows to generate the figures of the papers, and also all the supporting additional materials visible on this current page.